apache/beam/website/www/site/content/en/documentation/programming-guide.md

 </span>

 {{< paragraph class="language-go" >}}
-All DoFns should be registered using the generic `register.DoFnXxY[...]` This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.
+All DoFns should be registered using a generic `register.DoFnXxY[...]` function.
+This allows the Go SDK to infer an encoding from any inputs/outputs, registers the DoFn for execution on remote runners, and optimizes the runtime execution of the DoFns via reflection.
 {{< /paragraph >}}

 {{< highlight go >}}